-AIPAC-linked PAC ups pressure on ‘moderate’ US Democrat in new strategy
+Pro-Israel lobby group pressures ‘moderate’ US Democrat in new strategy

 Critics claim AIPAC spending aims to intimidate candidates questioning unconditional US support for Israeli policies.